ghostsandmachines/ghostsandmachines.github.io/_posts/2019-02-10-simulating-langevin-equations-part-II.md

 dO(x(t)) = O'(x(t))dx(t) + \frac{O''(x(t))}{2} D dt
 $$

 for $dt$ small enough.
 This is essentially the celebrated Ito's lemma, modifying the usual rules of calculus when dealing with random variables.
-In the next post, I am going to write down stochastic equations in the usual symbolic notation, make a few comments on why they are both useful and ambiguous and clarify the differences and connections between the Stratonovich and the Ito conventions.
+In the next posts, I am going to write down stochastic equations in the usual symbolic notation, make a few comments on why they are both useful and ambiguous and clarify the differences and connections between the Stratonovich and the Ito conventions.